-If there’s even a tiny part of you that aims to become a fashion blogger—and not only become one, but also a truly successful blogger—you know it’s a crowded, competitive space.
+If there’s even a tiny part of you that aims to become a fashion blogger—and not only become one, but remain a truly successful blogger—you know it’s a crowded, competitive space.
 Done right, it can be the ideal way to be creative with your fashion, inspire others with your looks, and maybe, just maybe, make a living from it.
 Of course, the best way to learn how to navigate it is simple: Go straight to the top bloggers themselves and find out how they did it.
 And that’s exactly what we did.

 Scroll down to get their seven top tips on becoming a successful fashion blogger.

 “If you’re a blogger just starting out, I would start with asking yourself the question why,” Raina Penchansky says.
 “What’s your point of differentiation?
 There’s a great rule of thumb: No one needs another [fill in the blank].
 Come up with a really compelling reason as to why you’re doing something.”